We provide competitive rates for dealing with most pests. All treatments are carried out as humanely as possible, using approved products.

-All commercial bookings require an initial deposit of £102.54.
-An officer will then visit and quote for the work.
-If the quote is not accepted the deposit will be refunded minus the survey fee of £51.30
+All commercial bookings need a deposit of £113.04.
+An officer will visit and quote for the work.
+If the quote is not accepted, the deposit will be refunded minus the survey fee of £56.52.

-Bees are not classified as pests, as they are important in the pollination of fruit and flowers.
-They should not be destroyed, unless they are in a location that is causing a danger to humans or pets.
-More advice is available from the British Bee Keepers Association or contact Witney Bees who offer advice and a local swarms officer for West Oxfordshire.
+Bees are not pests because they pollinate fruit and flowers.
+They should not be destroyed, unless they are causing a danger to humans or pets.
+More advice is available from the British Bee Keepers Association or contact Witney Bees who offer advice on honey bees and will deal with any local swarms through a local swarms officer for West Oxfordshire, without charge.

 Any treatments booked for wasps, when the problem is actually bees, will be fully charged.

 The Council, and its pest control contractor, do not deal with the removal or eradication of bees.

 Do not feed pigeons in public places.
 Any food not eaten is likely to attract rats and you may be prosecuted under the Environmental Protection Act 1990 for littering.